 Duet 18:21 And if you say in your hearts, How are we to be certain that the word does not come from the Lord?

 Duet 18:22 When a prophet makes a statement in the name of the Lord, if what he says does not take place and his words do not come true, then his word is not the word of the Lord: the words of the prophet were said in the pride of his heart, and you are to have no fear of him.
 Deut 18:18-22

-The Watchtower says that 'Salvation is not to be ascribed to human institutions or their symbols.'
+The JW religion says that 'Salvation is not to be ascribed to human institutions or their symbols.'

 However, the organization of Jehovah's Witnesses is a human institution.
-The Watchtower has no divine inspiration.
+They clearly state they do not have any divine inspiration.
 In spite of this obvious truth, it has unwittingly become a symbol for salvation for Jehovah's Witnesses, - just like the flag.

 Critics say pledging allegiance to the Watchtower organization is the same as pledging allegiance to one's country and it's flag.
 A religion is a human institution just like a country.
 Both are human organizations.